• Skip to primary navigation

 La Fortuna Town

-La Fortuna is a cute, Costa Rican town and main tourist destination.
-It used to be primarily a farming community but thanks to its proximity to many natural attractions including the active Arenal Volcano, it became the main tourism hub of the area after the 1968 eruption.
+La Fortuna is a cute Costa Rican town.
+It used to primarily be a farming community but thanks to its proximity to many natural attractions including the active Arenal Volcano, Lake Arenal and La Fortuna waterfall, it became the main tourism hub of the Arenal area after the 1968 eruption.

 From wherever you are in La Fortuna, you can get a view of Arenal Volcano.
 La Fortuna downtown is one of our favorite local parks in Costa Rica because of how picturesque it is.
 When the volcano is clear, it is truly an impressive sight to see!